 Does the County have any other land use-related information that may affect the District’s projections for future water use in the next 20-25 years?

-The San Bernardino County Land Use Services Department responded on April 28, 2026 to CVWD with the requested information.
+The San Bernardino County Land Use Services Department responded on April 28, 2026, to CVWD with the requested information.
 Correspondence related to Plan coordination with the San Bernardino County Land Use Services Department may be found in Appendix E.

 This Page Intentionally Left Blank